Auctions

 "Before, he wouldn't help the jockey, he wouldn't run into the race.
 He would run away from horses and he'd only run down the lane.
 He wouldn't do anything right at all.
 The blinkers make him a much more educated horse."

-Burnham Square will start from Post 3 under Edgard Zayas in an eight-horse field for a race that will award Kentucky Derby (G1) points on a 50-25-15-10-5 scale.
+Burnham Square will start from post 3 under Edgard Zayas in an seven-horse field for a race that will award Kentucky Derby (G1) points on a 50-25-15-10-5 scale to the top five finishers.

 Godolphin's Sovereignty is set to make his 2025 debut after concluding his 2-year-old campaign with a five-length maiden-breaking win in the 1 1/16-mile Street Sense Stakes (G3) Oct.
 27 at Churchill Downs.
 Trained by Hall of Famer Bill Mott, the son of Into Mischief will be ridden by Junior Alvarado.